 A new games studio called “Electronic Arts” is featured for their innovative new workflow patterns…

 Although my Geek colleague Michael Westgarth has come up with the top five classic EA franchises, and I unashamedly love EA’s The Sims, their reputation has changed pretty drastically since this 1982 article.
-EA’s now also known for “winning” worst company of the year two years running, for the EA Spouse anonymous letter, and Geek writer Mohseen Lala has written about the five worst things about Electronic Arts.
+EA’s now also known for “winning” worst company of the year two years running, for the EA Spouse anonymous letter.

 Here’s a piece about a games journalist talking to AT&T about this exciting new concept of a multiplayer game over the telephone!

 The next time you hear someone say that women just recently became a viable gamer demographic with the rise of lite mobile games like Words With Friends and Candy Crush Saga, you can point to this piece from thirty years ago about a lady arcade champion.